 - Copy of any invitation or acceptance to the program/conference, if applicable.

-Step 3: If the application is approved, the SLRB will notify recipients and cc Eman Thowfeek (for GU Abroad) and Afsha Kohli (for Operations & Logistics).
+- Step 3: If the application is approved, the SLRB will notify recipients and cc university authorities responsible for GU Abroad and Operations & Logistics.

-Step 4: Recipient replies to Eman and Afsha within 3 days of receiving notification in order to comply with the travel booking policy and main campus student travel policies.
+- Step 4: Recipient replies within 3 days of receiving notification in order to comply with the travel booking policy and main campus student travel policies.
 Students should not book any covered items directly.

 D. Terms & Conditions